 Pipe repair bandage is coated in a water-activated polyurethane resin and can be ready for use in just a matter of seconds.
 It also cures in a very short time period (normally around ten minutes) which makes bandages ideal for quick repairs.
 Technically bandages can be used in place of tape or putty for soil drain repair, however it is usually advised that you seal a leak first using either tape or putty and then apply bandages over the top – this isn’t a compulsory step as tape or putty are both durable enough, however some plumbing professionals find that the pipe repair bandages create additional reinforcement.

 Unfortunately it’s not always possible to successfully repair drain pipes when problems occur as the result of damage or a blockage, so if the above methods aren’t able to contain a leak you may need to replace an entire pipework section or fitting to resolve any issues.

 At EasyMerchant we stock self-fusing pipe repair tape, and if you’re looking to replace a section of your soil piping system as part of a plumbing repair, we also offer one of the most extensive range of soil pipe fittings available on the market.
-Our unrivalled selection of plumbing pipes and accessories includes mushroom vent cowls, soil pipe reducers, joiners, and soil pipe branches, and all of our products are exclusively sourced from leading manufacturers and fully kitemarked to British standards which means you can be assured of their high quality.
+Our unrivalled selection of plumbing pipes and accessories includes mushroom vent cowls, soil pipe reducers, joiners, and soil pipe branches, or even underground pipe fittings – all of our products are exclusively sourced from leading manufacturers and fully kitemarked to British standards which means you can be assured of their high quality.